-A porch is an extension of a home’s living area—a place to savor a summer’s breeze, observe wildlife, or bask in birdsong at the end of the day.
+A porch is an extension of a home’s living area: a place to savor a summer’s breeze, observe wildlife, or bask in birdsong at the end of the day.
 Since most people want to spend more time outdoors, it comes as no surprise that many homeowners would like to screen in their porches.
-After all, when protected from insects and blowing leaves, life on the porch takes on a whole new appeal.
+When you’re protected from insects and blowing leaves, life on the porch takes on a whole new appeal.
 Just imagine enjoying outdoor meals without swatting away flies!

-A screened-in porch can serve as a second family room, a place to entertain friends and spend relaxing evenings with the kids.
+Professional construction of a covered deck or screened-in porch could run anywhere from $5,000 to well over $20,000, depending on the size and design of the project and whether you include custom-built railings, windows, and other upgrades.
 That said, most homeowners who want to screen in their porches already have suitable covered porches on their homes.
-Often in these cases, all that is needed are frames to support the screens.
+In these cases, often all that is needed are frames to support the screens.

 • Smaller screen panels are relatively simple to repair if a screen is torn, though they obstruct views.